Copland-yz/MELT/docs/index.rst

 Molecular Emission Line Tool (MELT)
 ===================================

-MELT is an interactive web-based search tool for molecular emission lines from spectroscopic databases.
+MELT is an interactive spectroscopic database for molecular emission lines with the function of search and simple visualization.

 🔗 **Live Tool**: https://copland-yz.github.io/MELT/

 Overview
 --------

-MELT provides an intuitive interface for searching, visualizing, and analyzing molecular emission lines.
-The tool features:
+MELT provides:

 * Interactive periodic table for element filtering
 * Search by wavelength, frequency, or wavenumber